 - Limited number: Unlike the Central Bank which is one with branches, commercial banks in Nigeria can exist in any number.
 There’s no limit to their establishment both in terms of number and branches.

-So, those are a few features of commercial banks in Nigeria.
+So, those are a few features of Nigerian commercial banks.
 Some examples of commercial Banks include First Bank of Nigeria Plc, Union Bank of Nigeria Plc, Access Bank Plc, etc.

 Types of Commercial Banks